-The rhyming and catchy-ness of the story pair well with the illustrations, for a book your students are sure to enjoy.
+The rhyming and catchy-ness of the story pair well with the illustrations, for a book your students are sure to enjoy and giggle through.

 Sequencing anything is a tough skill for many of my students.
 Numbers, following a word in sequential order to spell it correctly, and retelling events in a story to be more specific…